When designing your academic poster there are 3 main factors to consider before you start the design and layout of your poster.

 When creating your poster, you must think about your target audience, in most cases, this will be a lecturer or a teacher.
 Your poster will be displayed amongst several others, therefore, you want to create a poster that grabs their attention and has that extra wow factor.
 The question we get asked to allot is how do we achieve this?
 Well, most will say “think outside the box” but what does this mean?
 We think it means using modern techniques like infographics and stunning images to enhance the look and feel of your poster, invite them in and try to portray your information in an easy to digest format without the need of verbal comment.

-Please remember the objective of your
+Please remember the objective of your poster is

 - Demand the attention of your reader